-Our guides are women who love helping other women reach their goals and have an incredible active travel experience.
-We strive to create an atmosphere where women feel comfortable being who they are, and where everyone enjoys sharing their similarities and celebrating their differences.
+Our guides are a diverse group of women who love helping other women reach their goals and have incredible experiences.
+They are wise and passionate outdoors-women who are keen to make every trip a challenging and fun itinerary.
+They are there to ensure you eat delicious food, laugh a lot, and walk (or paddle, horseback ride, or snowshoe) away with new a perfect mixture of deep satisfaction and a hunger for your next adventure.
+The AGC guides strive to create an atmosphere where women feel comfortable being who they are, and where everyone enjoys sharing their similarities and celebrating their differences.

 Anne lives in Duluth, Minnesota and has guided for AGC since 1999.
 She was introduced to her favorite outdoor activity, cross-country skiing, while living in Russia after graduate school.
 Anne enjoys trail running, paddling, biking, and orienteering and is also quite happy to sit around reading a book.
 In addition to guiding, Anne works as a program evaluation consultant and freelance writer/editor and volunteers with non-profit organizations.

 Deb has been guiding with Adventures in Good Company since it opened in 1999.
 She lives in Minneapolis, MN with her husband, son, 2 dogs and a cat.
 When she isn''t out guiding a trip or busy with her family, she can be found baking and cooking (sometimes as her paid job and sometimes just for her own enjoyment), swimming, bicycling, playing Ultimate Frisbee and broomball, cross country skiing and hiking/running.
 She also loves a challenging crossword puzzle and a competitive game of Scrabble.